vedika82/Web_development/README.md

+Hello everyone, Vedika Anand here
-Have created a demo of youtube.com.
+I have created a demo of youtube.com.
 This is a basic demo by only using html/css.
 Nothing related to JS Or GUI is done .
 But i know that i have done my best in the alloted time .